 If It Ain’t Broke

-The epitome of iconic cool or not, Rolex Submariners were designed first and foremost to be tool watches.
+The epitome of iconic cool or not, Rolex Submariners was designed first and foremost to be tool watches.
 Supremely durable and incredibly tough, their long history of well-tested reliability and innovation has always remained the same, and their anniversary version is no different.

-Featuring the 300-meter waterproofing that made them famous to begin with, the Kermit shares the trip-lock crown of the standard 16610, along with its 904L steel construction and ultra tough sapphire crystal.
+Featuring the 300-meter waterproofing that made them famous, to begin with, the Kermit shares the trip-lock crown of the standard 16610, along with its 904L steel construction and ultra-tough sapphire crystal.
 It may be unorthodox in color, but it’s a watch that will be around to see in many more birthdays.

 The movement is the tried and trusted Caliber 3135, Rolex’s own in-house 31-jewel creation, with its 28,800 vph frequency and 50-hour power reserve.
 It’s a completely dependable movement worthy of the crown.